krb5/krb5/doc/admin/otp.rst

 will be annotated with the specified authentication indicator (see :ref:`auth_indicator`).
 This key may be specified multiple times to add multiple indicators.

+If the challenge field is true then the a challenge message is obtained from the RADIUS server first.
+This message is presented to the user before asking for an authentication token.

 The default token type